-Using GBIF-mediated occurrence of more than 5,600 species, the authors analysed correlations between environmental variables and plant diversity metrics, finding similar tendencies among both angiosperm groups with positive responses to precipitation measures, topography and soil nutrients.
+Using GBIF-mediated occurrences of more than 5,600 species, the authors analysed correlations between environmental variables and plant diversity metrics, finding similar tendencies among both angiosperm groups with positive responses to precipitation measures, topography and soil nutrients.

-The results did, however, also show that enviromental variables explained larger variance in phylogenetic diversity for woody plants compared to herbaceous plants, suggesting a greater role of the environment in shaping community structures among trees and shrubs than herbs.
+The results did, however, also show that environmental variables explained larger variance in phylogenetic diversity for woody plants compared to herbaceous plants, suggesting a greater role of the environment in shaping community structures among trees and shrubs than herbs.